1915 Singapore Mutiny: Russian role and reservations

 The Orel brought with it 40 men, 2 machine-guns, and a doctor.
 Within 15 minutes of its arrival, the Russians were preparing for military action at the end of the railway line in the northern part of Singapore to intercept any fleeing mutineers.
 The Russians were successful in capturing an estimated 180 mutineers.
 On 25 February a detachment of 22 Russian sailors had skirmished with sepoys.
 The latter dispersed but later that evening exchanged heavy fire with a picket of five Russians, wounding two.
-As a result of the incident, published works on the 1915 mutiny described that the Russians "among all the Allies … had the closest encounter with near disaster avoided".
+As a result of the incident, published works on the 1915 mutiny described that the Russians "among all the Allies ... had the closest encounter with near disaster avoided".

 Besides military involvement, the Orel also temporarily provided shelter for some of the residents who had evacuated the town.
-Rospopov reported on the 21 February that the Orel had to unexpectedly take in 42 women and 15 children abroad as a fire had broken out on board their other ship.
+Rospopov reported on the 21 February that the Orel had to unexpectedly take in 42 women and 15 children aboard as a fire had broken out on board their other ship.

 Although the Russians were quick to come to the aid of the British, the Anglo-Russian relationship was fraught with an underlying sense of distrust rooted in a long-standing history of competition.
 Just decades before the mutiny of 1915, Russia and Britain were already locked in imperialist rivalry.
 Spurred by the last tsar's Asiatic Mission and his visit to South East Asia as part of his world tour of 1891, the Russian government appointed its first ethnic-Russian Consul, V. Vyvodtsev, to Singapore as early as 1890.
 The Russian presence in Southeast Asia during the last quarter of the 19th century was meant not only to safeguard its economic and strategic position in China but also to carefully observe the designs and advances of its imperialist rivals in the region, foremost among them being the British empire.
 Anglo-Russian relationship took a turn for the worse during the latter half of the 19th century when both Britain and Russia were locked in competition for Afghanistan and Persia as well as when Britain halted Russian advancement into the Balkans and Turkey.
 Britain's alignment with Japan as an ally worsened Anglo-Russian relationship with the outbreak of the Russo-Japanese war of 1904–05.
 This history of suspicion and rivalry explains why Rospopov sent a secret telegram on 21 February expressing his reservations at placing the Orel and its accompanying men and guns under the command of the British military in Singapore.
 Eventually the French admiral was able to assuage the fears of Rospopov and assured him that Russian aid at this point would serve as a good means to strengthen Anglo-Russian relations.
 When the mutiny was finally quelled, the Russian captain Vinokurov reportedly remarked to the British Governor to Singapore that the Russian assistance in suppressing the mutiny "would unite the two countries better than any treaty".